Cardiogenic Shock

 Essential Workup

-Ancillary studies further define the type and degree of cardiac injury and determine the indications for emergent catheterization or surgical intervention
+Ancillary studies further define the type and degree of shock and evaluate for cardiac injury to determine indications for emergent catheterization or surgical intervention

 - Normal ECG does not rule out AMI